Frequently asked questions

 It is very important that you tell us of any changes in your circumstances so that we can amend your application.
 Examples of change of circumstances include changing address, family composition, and if you become a home.
 We will tell you if this results in your application moving to a different band.
 There are different rules for moving up or down a Band.
 Please see the Allocations Scheme document for more details.

-Yes, every two years you will be sent a review form, which you must complete and return within 28 days.
-If you fail to return the form, your application will be cancelled.
+Yes, every two years we will contact you to review your application.
+If you fail to respond to the review your application will be cancelled.

 There are times when people need to move because of their health or a disability.
 Priority on health or disability grounds will only be awarded after an assessment if someone in the household has: